 Some think of aquaculture companies as a form of agriculture.
 They cultivate fish and other sea creatures in controlled environments and have become a major industry alongside wild fisheries.

 If you're looking for public seafood companies, you won't find any of substantial size in the U.S. since the domestic industry is highly fragmented.
 In fact, the best place to look for fishing industry stocks is Norway, which is the second-largest seafood exporter in the world behind China.
 That's an impressive feat for a country with a population of barely 5 million.
-Keep reading to see three of the top aquaculture stocks you can buy today, two of which are based in Norway and the third in Denmark.
+Keep reading to see five of the top aquaculture stocks you can buy today.

 List of seafood stocks